 - Family, student, and community partners shall be included on an ongoing basis in school wellness planning processes.

 - The equality and diversity of the school shall be valued in planning and implementing wellness activities.

 - Community partnerships shall be developed and maintained as a resource for school programs, projects, activities, and events.

-- School shall actively develop and support the engagement of students, families, and staff in community health enhancing activities and events at the school or throughout the community.
+- The school shall actively develop and support the engagement of students, families, and staff in community health-enhancing activities and events at the school or throughout the community.

 Communication with Parents

 Quakertown Christian School will support parents’ efforts to provide a healthy diet and daily physical activity for their children.
 Quakertown Christian School encourages parents to pack healthful lunches and snacks and to refrain from including beverages and foods that do not meet the above nutrition standards for individual foods and beverages.
 Quakertown Christian School will provide parents a list of foods that meet the school’s snack standards and ideas for healthy celebrations/parties, rewards, and fundraising activities.
 In addition, the school will provide opportunities for parents to share their healthy food practices with others in the school community.